'The Galaxy' module considers in detail the basic physical processes that operate in galaxies, using our own Galaxy as an example.

 The Galaxy - Its Structure and Content: mass via the timing argument, solar neighbourhood kinematics, the bulge, the Sagittarius Dwarf.

-All the required material will be covered in the lectures, and a very comprehensive set of Course Notes is provided on this website (see below).
-However you may find the following textbooks useful for additional reading:
+All the required material will be covered in the lectures, and a very comprehensive set of Course Notes is provided on this website (see below), containing all the information you should need.
+However you may find the following textbooks useful for additional reading and reference:

-- The primary textbook is Galactic Astronomy by J.Binney & M.Merrifield, 1998, Princeton Univ Press.
+- Galactic Astronomy by J.Binney & M.Merrifield, 1998, Princeton Univ Press (a comprehensive reference book at advanced postgraduate/research level)

 Portal to the Universe: http://www.portaltotheuniverse.org/